 How many stacks are needed?
 I picked 8.
-This gives 4 bits for each operand (one pop bit, three stack index bits) for a total of 8 bits of opcode consumed.
+This gives a convenient hex nibble of 4 bits for each operand (one pop bit, three stack index bits) for a total of 8 bits of opcode consumed.
 How deep should the stacks be?
 I've read 32 entries are generally deep enough for single stack machines to not require auto spill-to-memory mechanisms and the like.
 Since we have 8 stacks, and since coding for this core is likely to be done by hand, we could doubtless get by with less depth.
-In any case the use of FPGA block RAM for the stacks sets a fairly generous practical lower limit (32 entries per stack per thread in our target device).
+In any case the use of FPGA block RAM for the stacks sets a fairly generous practical lower limit (32 entries per stack per thread in our target device, set via a build-time parameter).

-DATA WIDTH
+ALU DATA WIDTH